AIFlowPlayer/StreakNet/README.md

 ```

 ## Respect to Predecessors
 * During the development of this open-source project, we drew inspiration from the excellent engineering architecture of the [YOLOX](https://github.com/Megvii-BaseDetection/YOLOX) project by [Megvii](https://www.megvii.com/) Technology.
-The project was led by [Dr. Jian Sun](https://baike.baidu.com/item/%E5%AD%99%E5%89%91/19814032) (1976.10-2022.6.14), a respected scientist, who made significant contributions to the advancement of computer vision.🕯️🕯️🕯️
+The YOLOX project was led by [Dr. Jian Sun](https://baike.baidu.com/item/%E5%AD%99%E5%89%91/19814032) (1976.10-2022.6.14), a respected scientist, who made significant contributions to the advancement of computer vision.🕯️🕯️🕯️
 * We were deeply saddened to hear the news of the passing of [Prof. Xiaoou Tang](https://baike.baidu.com/item/%E6%B1%A4%E6%99%93%E9%B8%A5/7200225) (1968.1-2023.12.15) on December 16, 2023, shortly after completing all the preliminary experiments for this project.
 Prof. Tang devoted his entire life to computer science research and made outstanding contributions to the advancement of computer vision and artificial intelligence.
 We express our utmost respect to Prof. Tang.🕯️🕯️🕯️

 ## Copyright